Flip Video: Mino

 A smaller version of the Flip, the Flip Video Mino, was released on June 4, 2008.
-The Mino captures video in 640x480 resolution at 30 frames per second.
+The Mino captured video in 640x480 resolution at 30 frames per second.
 On launch it retailed for about US$180 in the United States, providing about 60 minutes of video recording capability with 2 GB flash memory capacity.

 The third and final Flip MinoHD was released on September 20, 2010.
-It features HD recording capabilities in the same dimensions as the second generation MinoHD (1280/720 at 30 fps), The only major change in the MinoHD third generation was Image Stabilization.
-Also released on September 20, 2010 was a 4 GB, MinoHD with one hour of recording capability.
+It featured HD recording capabilities in the same dimensions as the second generation MinoHD (1280/720 at 30 fps), The only major change in the MinoHD third generation was Image Stabilization.
+Also released on September 20, 2010 was a 4 GB MinoHD with one hour of recording capability.
 The one-hour version retailed for $179 and the two-hour version retailed for $229.

 Free Minos were made available to all audience members at YouTube Live due to Flip Video's sponsorship of the event.
-A station was even set up so people could upload the videos to YouTube.
+A station was set up so people could upload the videos to YouTube.

 FlipShare TV

-FlipShare TV is an accessory for the third-generation Flip UltraHD camera, and allows users to connect the TV base to their TV, plug in a USB transmitter key to their computer, and view their Flipshare library.
+FlipShare TV was an accessory for the third-generation Flip UltraHD camera, allowing users to connect the TV base to their TV, plug in a USB transmitter key to their computer, and view their Flipshare library.